 Pro tip: You’re entitled to one free copy of your credit report every 12 months from each of the three nationwide credit reporting companies, Experian, Transunion, and Equifax.
 Order online from annualcreditreport.com, the only official website for free credit reports, or call 1-877-322-8228.

 Other Ways to Build Credit

-A chime goes one step further with its Chime Credit Builder Card.
-It is a secured credit card with no set spending limit.
+But Chime can also be a good way to build credit with the Chime Credit Builder Card.
+This is a secured credit card with no set spending limit.
 Secured credit cards usually require a minimum deposit to open an account.
 The deposit becomes the card’s credit limit that the cardholder uses to purchase.
 Chime cardholders don’t have to make a minimum deposit to open an account.
 They can transfer money into their secured account at any time.
 Each transfer becomes part of the spending limit for the month.
 The money transferred covers all the purchases at the end of the billing cycle.

 To qualify for this, you need to open a Chime Spending Account.
 This free checking account has no minimum balance and no overdraft fees.
-You need direct deposit to qualify for a Credit Builder secured account; $200 from an employer direct deposit (Venmo and peer-to-peer transfers do not qualify) within the last 365 days as a customer.
-Then you can apply for a Credit Builder and Visa credit card.
+You need direct deposit to qualify for a Credit-Builder secured account; $200 from an employer direct deposit (Venmo and peer-to-peer transfers do not qualify) within the last 365 days as a customer.
+Then you can apply for the Credit Builder Visa credit card.
 There is no credit check and no minimum deposit.
 Chime doesn’t charge fees to use Credit Builder.